JavaProphet/Avuna-Skeleton/README.md

 # Avuna-Skeleton
-A base for all daemons to fork from.
+A base for all Avuna daemons to fork from.
+Written by Max Bruce.